-The Tempo Builder drill automatically ramps BPM over a configurable number of bars.
+The Tempo Builder drill automatically ramps BPM, holding each tempo for a set stretch of time.
 Set your starting tempo, target tempo, and increment — it handles the rest.

-Set start BPM, target BPM, and increment (1, 2, 5, or 10 BPM per step).
+Set start BPM, target BPM, and increment (1–20 BPM per step).
 The drill handles smooth transitions.

-Configure how many bars to play at each tempo before increasing.
-More bars = more consolidation at each speed.
+20 to 60 seconds at each tempo before the next bump.
+More time = more consolidation at each speed.

 Set a goal BPM for the session.
 The drill ramps up and stops when you get there.